 Experience the World Heritage Site

-Whether you are interested in technology or history, or are just looking for an extraordinary experience, the Grimeton World Heritage Site is the destination for you!
+Whether you’re interested in technology, history, or just looking for an extraordinary experience, the Grimeton World Heritage Site is the destination for you!
 This unique place offers activities for the whole family.
 Join a guided tour or explore the informative and interactive exhibitions of the World Heritage Site on your own.

 Tickets – how it works.

-Experience a more tranquil World Heritage Site or even, if you’re lucky, have it all to yourself by purchasing a Self Check-in ticket.
+Experience a more tranquil World Heritage Site, and if you’re lucky, have it all to yourself by purchasing a self-check-in ticket.
 The ticket gives you access to the Transmitter Hall and the Exhibition on days not covered by our normal opening hours.

-It is also possible to book self-guided tours, antenna tower climbings with your company group or solve problems with friends in the World Heritage Site Escape Room.
+It’s also possible to book a private group visit.
+Book a tour with your own guide, climb the antenna tower with your company group, or solve problems with friends in the World Heritage Site’s Sabotage or Sabotage Kids.

 Experience and explore